Q-Minh/PhysicsBasedAnimationToolkit/doc/tutorial/FEM/README.md

 using local node indices $l=1,2,\dots,n^e$ which are then accumulated (i.e. summed) into the global mass matrix $M$ by mapping local indices $l$ into corresponding global indices $i$ and $j$ for rows and columns.
 We call these the element mass matrices.

-It is possible to associate physical meaning to the mass matrix by injecting into its integral form a measure of mass density (i.e. grams per unit volume).
-If the mass density is specified as piece-wise constant (per element), then we simply scale each element mass matrix as $\rho_e M^e$ and sum the scaled element mass matrices into the global mass matrix $M$.
+It is possible to associate physical meaning to the mass matrix by injecting into its integral form a measure of mass density $\rho$ (i.e. grams per unit volume).
+If the mass density is specified as piece-wise constants (per element) $\rho_e$, then we simply scale each element mass matrix as $\rho_e M^e$ and sum the scaled element mass matrices into the global mass matrix $M$.

 #### Gradient matrix